raineorshine/npm-check-updates/README.md

 --jsonUpgraded               Output upgraded dependencies in json.
 -l, --loglevel <n>           Amount to log: silent, error, minimal, warn,
+                             info, verbose, silly. (default: "warn") --mergeConfig                Merges nested configs with the root config file for --deep or --packageFile options (default:
+                             false)').
-                             info, verbose, silly. (default: "warn") -m, --minimal                Do not upgrade newer versions that are already satisfied by the version range according to semver.
+-m, --minimal                Do not upgrade newer versions that are already
+                             satisfied by the version range according to semver.